cflurin/homebridge-mqtt/README.md

 payload: {"name": "multi_sensor", "service_name": "Humidity", "characteristic": "CurrentRelativeHumidity", "value": 40}
 ```

-**Note:** To add a sevice to an existing accessory (created prior version 0.3.0) please first remove the accessory and add it again.
+**Note:** To add a service to an existing accessory (created prior version 0.3.0) please first remove the accessory and add it again.

 #
 # Node-red example